sgilmo/IdealProd/README.md

 **update.py**

 > Parses CSV files and enters data into appropriate SQL Server tables.
   Also moves camera files to engineering drive.

+**update_data.py**

+> Retrieves component inventory data from AS400 and clamp data from filemaker.
+Creates SQL Server tables for both and generates a csv file called parts_clamps.csv and places it in the acmparts folder on TN-DATACOLLECT2.
+That file is used to determine if the current active parts.csv file is current

 **getclamps.py**